miracl/amcl/readme.md

 IMPORTANT NOTICE.
 Further active development of this library will now take place at https://github.com/miracl/core.
+This is now also under the same Apache-2.0 license

-It is not intended to add any new features to this version, although it will continue to be maintained for bug fixes.
+It is not intended to add any new features to this version, and it will not continue to be maintained for bug fixes.

 ---------------------------------------